 The President & C.E.O. of First Financial Indiana (THFF) is Buying Shares

-This recent transaction increases Norman L. Lowery’s holding in the company by 7.32% to a total of $3.55 million.
-In addition to Norman L. Lowery, 2 other THFF executives reported Buy trades in the last month.
+Following this transaction Norman L. Lowery’s holding in the company was increased by 5% to a total of $3.24 million.
+In addition to Norman L. Lowery, 4 other THFF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>